IStReS aims at offering different tools of reference to scholars working in the field of Iberian Studies:

 - A News section that provides updated information related to the field of Iberian Studies such as conferences, symposia, calls for papers, recent publications, etc.

-This project is partially funded by the Exploratory Project “Digital Map of Iberian Literary Relations” (1870-1930) [IF/00838/2014] of the Foundation for Science and Technology [FCT], and by Boston College (Morrissey College of Arts & Sciences).
+This project wass partially funded by the Exploratory Project “Digital Map of Iberian Literary Relations” (1870-1930) [IF/00838/2014], by the project UIDB/00509/2020 through the FCT – Foundation for Science and Technology, I. P., and by the Chair of Cultural and Social Change (Iberian Studies), Institut für Europäische Studien, TU Chemnitz.
+It was also funded by Boston College (Morrissey College of Arts & Sciences) during the period 2016-18.

 In spite of the rapid development of the discipline of Iberian Studies over the last few years, there has not yet been an effort to systematize and compile a bibliography like the one proposed here.
 Numerous publications of recent decades have not yet been academically and scientifically connected, which poses an obstacle to creating a coherent vision of the whole field and its immediate development.
 This project aims to fill a void in the field of Iberian Studies.